OpenCode vs Claude Code: 161K Stars, Agent View, and the Provider War (2026)

 Tool costFree (MIT license)Free

-Local model supportYes (Ollama)No
+Local model supportYes (Ollama, streaming v2)No

 Decision Framework